 Note If you select No, the tables in the destination database may be locked.

 - When DTS retries a connection, you are charged for the DTS instance.
-We recommend that you specify the retry time based on your business needs.
+We recommend that you specify the retry time range based on your business needs.
 You can also release the DTS instance at your earliest opportunity after the source and destination instances are released.

 - Basic Settings

 - Click Next: Save Task Settings and Precheck in the lower part of the page.
 Note